Physically motivated decompositions of single-qutrit gates: Relation between different sets of parameters for WH: Example 1

 The strategy is to find all matrices, $T$, that commute with $U$, i.e., $T U T^\dagger = U$.
 It is well-known that two matrices commute when they are diagonal in the same basis.
-To find matrices that commute with a given matrix $U$, diagonalize it.
+To find matrices that commute with a given matrix $U$, $U$ will be diagonalized.
 In this basis, it will commute with any diagonal matrix.
 This strategy can be used to find out how all sets of parameters in Table \ref{tbl:tblS1} are related, just as was done in the last section for the special case where $T = S$.
 Note that a matrix $U = e^{-iH}$ can be diagonalized by diagonalizing the Hermitian matrix $H$ since $M U M^{-1} = e^{-iM H M^{-1}}$.

 For the WH matrix, this method is explained in some detail here.
 First, diagonalize the matrix $U$.
 Suppose the matrix that diagonalizes it is $V$.
 Then $VUV^\dagger = U_D$, is diagonal.
-Then take the set of diagonal $T$, $T_D$ and ``undiagonalizes" it to produce $T= V^\dagger T_D V$, which commutes with $U$.
-The eigenvectors of $V$ are denoted $v_i$.
+Then take the set of diagonal $T$, $T_D$ and transform to the $U$ basis, by conjugating the diagonal matrix by $V^{\dagger}$.
+This will give $T= V^\dagger T_D V$, which commutes with $U$.